Signs and symptoms of gastrointestinal carcinoid tumors

 The small intestine or colon

 Sometimes, a carcinoid can cause intestinal bleeding.
 This can lead to anemia (too few red blood cells) with fatigue and shortness of breath.
-These same problems can also happen with carcinoid tumors that start in the colon.

 Carcinoid tumors that develop in the stomach usually grow slowly and often do not cause symptoms.
-They are sometimes found during an exam of the stomach by an endoscopy looking for other things (endoscopy is described later in this section).
+They are sometimes found during an exam of the stomach by an endoscopy looking for other things.
+(Endoscopy is described later in this section.)
 Some can cause symptoms such as the carcinoid syndrome.

-Carcinoid tumors can release hormones into the bloodstream.
+Some carcinoid tumors can release hormones into the bloodstream.
 This can create different problems depending on which hormones are released.

 About 1 out of 10 carcinoid tumors release enough hormone-like substances into the bloodstream to cause the symptoms of carcinoid syndrome.
-These symptoms include:
+These include:

 - Facial flushing (redness and warm feeling)

 - Severe diarrhea

 Many people find that factors such as stress, heavy exercise, and drinking alcohol trigger these symptoms.
 Over a long time, these hormone-like substances can damage heart valves, causing shortness of breath, weakness, and a heart murmur (an abnormal heart sound).

 Not all GI carcinoids cause the carcinoid syndrome.
 For example, rectal carcinoids usually do not make the hormone-like substances that cause these symptoms.